 In The Principles of Psychology, William James stated this observation particularly forcefully:

 Take a look at the three grey discs below, and focus your gaze on the white cross at the center of their intersection.
 Now, without shifting your eyes, direct your attention to the bottom disc.
 Something interesting should happen: it will appear slightly darker than the other discs.
 Now shift your attention to one of the other discs... now that disc will appear slightly darker.

 This example is due to Tse 2005 and it demonstrates one way in which our attention affects our perception.
 Roughly speaking, focusing attention on an object increases its apparent contrast (the full story is more complicated than this, but that is the basic idea).

 That attention affects our perception in this way is an important thing to know, but this example also demonstrates an even more important point about attention.
 Take a look at the discs again, and this time try to stay focused on the bottom disc for long as possible (while keeping your gaze fixated on the white cross).
 Like before, the disc will appear darker.
 But this time you can notice something else: soon after the bottom disc appears darker, one of the other discs will suddenly appear darker.
-This happens even you are trying to keep your attention focused on the bottom disc.
+This happens even though you are trying to keep your attention focused on the bottom disc.
 This is your attention wandering.

 Notice how quickly your attentions shifts its focus and how little ability you have in preventing it from happening.
 In fact, try this as a meta-task: pay attention to your attention wandering.
 What is the invisible force that moves your attention away from the bottom disc?
 It's not you since you are trying to stay focused on the bottom disc.
 And it isn't the discs themselves since they are completely static.
 If one of the discs started flashing, for instance, that would naturally explain why your attention shifts to it.
 But that is clearly not happening.